rn27in/Text-Classification-with-Deep-Learning/README.md

 The dataset contains description of a product along with the Title of the verbatim.
 We have the correspondin category to which the record has been classified

-There are 55 unique categgories from which the classification is required to be done
+There are 55 unique categories from which the classification is required to be done

 We go through a series of steps to build a very compact Text Classification Model The initial models are going to be very simple in structure